 Is it online, on line or on-line?

-These days, when talking of the Internet world, most users will use ‘online’ and this denotes the Internet concept.
+These days, when talking of the Internet world, most writers will use ‘online’ and this denotes something being on the Internet.

-- Where the phrase is just a factual statement, we used two words.
+Where a phrase is just a factual statement, we use two words.

 - My car is now on site.